Volunteer for a Better You

 There are countless benefits to volunteering.
 Not only will you meet and be around new people and get practice improving your social skills, you will weave structure into your day.
 This will get you out of your head.
 If you’re a thinker like me, this will give you a sense of real freedom and occupy your mind with the active work of helping others.

-Depression and other mental health conditions hate structure and routine in general.
-They want wide open space so that boredom and thinking too much will set in and infest you with its negative debilitating thoughts and isolation.
+Depression and other mental health conditions hate structure and routine.
+They want wide open space so boredom and thinking too much will set in and infest you with its negative debilitating thoughts and isolation.

 Fuck sleeping all day.
 I don’t know about you, but when I sleep all day, (if I am not physically sick), I always feel shitty-the depression grows and I’m left with a heaviness of not getting anything done, feeling alone.